 Also, if you aren’t sure if your charges have been dropped, it is ill-advised to call the authorities seeking to prosecute you on your own, as you could say something incriminating on the call while simply seeking information.
 Therefore, and for your peace of mind, it is always best to have a lawyer check for you to see if your charges have been dropped.

-Get Your Charges Dropped with the Law Offices of Kretzer & Volberding
+Get Your Charges Dropped with the Law Offices of Seth Kretzer

 When you are trying to have criminal charges against you dropped, you will need Texas lawyers who possess the right resources and know-how to get charges dropped against someone.
-For the best criminal defense attorneys near you, contact attorneys Seth Kretzer and James Volberding today via our website or by phone at 713-775-3050.
+For the best criminal defense attorneys near you, contact attorney Seth Kretzer today via our website or by phone at 713-775-3050.